 We do ask that you mirror at least the latest stable release (both 32 and 64 bit arch) and the -current development tree (both 32 and 64 bit arch).

-We also ask that you not place anything else inside the top slackware/ directory (e.g. unofficial package sets, slackbuilds.org scripts, and other things not on ftp.slackware.com) - this creates confusion about what is ours and what isn't.
+We also ask that you not place anything else inside the top slackware/ directory (e.g. unofficial package sets, slackbuilds.org scripts, and other things not on ftp.slackware.com, with the only exception being the ISO images, since they don't show up in the directory listing there) - this creates confusion about what is ours and what isn't.

 Responses, feedback, and questions go to firstname.lastname@example.org - thanks!